yankunm/Jeux/README.md

   `GAME`, for the player in the specified `GAME_ROLE`.
 - `game_unparse_move`: Get a string that describes a specified `GAME_MOVE`, in a format appropriate to be shown to human users.

+The goal of this project is to become familiar with low-level POSIX threads, multi-threading safety, concurrency guarantees, and networking.
+The overall objective is to implement a simple game server that allows users to play each other in a two-player game and assigns them numerical "ratings" that reflect their performance relative to other players.

+### Takeaways

+* Have a basic understanding of socket programming
+* Understand thread execution, mutexes, and semaphores
+* Have an advanced understanding of POSIX threads
+* Have some insight into the design of concurrent data structures
+* Have enhanced my C programming abilities